 Average ATM Fees in 2026

-The cost of using an ATM typically includes two charges:
+The cost of using an ATM typically includes two separate charges:

-Many people pay both, which can exceed $6 per withdrawal at some machines.
+Many people pay both, which can exceed $6 per withdrawal at convenience-store or independent ATMs.

-To avoid these charges entirely, check out our guide: Fee-Free ATMs Near Me.
+To avoid these charges entirely, start here: Fee-Free ATMs Near Me.

 ATM Fees for Major U.S. Banks (2026)